unbeGames/unbegames.github.io/_posts/en/2019-01-31-january-developer-update.md

 And in the current implementation:
 ![Implementation sample](https://steamcdn-a.akamaihd.net/steamcommunity/public/images/clans/34094219/5f96a7f84c4a67eea375c37300719b0d70ce85d5.png)
-_Just and example how an implementation could look like_
+_Just an example of how an implementation of such flight plan could look like_

 If something will go wrong, you'll be able to send the set of correction commands to the rocket and hope it will solve you problems.
 You will also be able to reuse existing flight plans for the rockets of the same type and do not repeat the same tasks all over again (such as getting rocket on low Earth orbit).
 But this way of handling flight has a trade-off.
 Physics simulation should be much simpler and performed for the whole rocket at once, not for its parts.
 Without this simplification planning UI becomes slow, unresponsive and very frustrating to use.
 Maybe I will be able to solve this in one of the updates in the Early Access, but this part is not as critical as the other ones.